 1.3 After 12 weeks’ service, agency workers have a right to the same basic working and employment conditions as employees recruited directly by the hirer.
 Employers can choose to “opt out” of this right, but in return, they must pay agency workers for a minimum of four weeks between assignments (if there is no alternative work).

 1.4 There is a statutory sick pay scheme by which the employer must provide a minimum level of sick pay for up to 28 weeks.
 This can often be reclaimed from the State.

-1.5 Workers are entitled to a minimum of 5.6 weeks holiday per annum.
+1.5 Workers are entitled to a minimum number of weeks holiday per annum.
 There is no obligation to give workers’ holiday on bank (public) holidays- although this is often offered by many employers.